kshetline/ligatures-limited/README.md

 ### Context lists

 Ligatures are _not_ rendered unless they appear inside an explicitly listed context.
+These contexts are by default very limited since the value of most ligatures is their use as operators and punctuation.
 To add or remove contexts from the inherited rules, simply list them in a space-separated string like this:

 `"regexp comment.line.double-slash.ts - comment.block.ts"`